AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/sftp.md

 ## Connect destination {#connect-destination}

-See [Cloud storage destinations workflow ](./workflow.md)for instructions on how to connect to your cloud storage destinations, including SFTP.
+Refer to the [Cloud storage destinations workflow ](./workflow.md) for instructions on how to connect to your cloud storage destinations, including SFTP.

 For SFTP destinations, enter the following information in the create destination workflow, in the **Authentication** step: